stiles/our-time/README.md

 - 🏠 **Local and remote times**: Displays time for Los Angeles and Taipei regardless of the user's location.
 - 🎨 **Responsive design**: Clocks adapt to look great on both mobile and desktop screens.
 - 🔄 **Dynamic headline**: The headline alternates names like "Baba" and "Eva, Isa & Luna" to personalize the experience.
-- 🗺️ **Mapbox background**: Adds a monocrome base layer of the globe that highlights Los Angeles and Taiwan.
+- 🗺️ **Mapbox integration**: Adds a monocrome base layer of the globe that highlights Los Angeles and Taiwan.
+The map also features the flight path of the journey that took loved ones out of their normal time zone.
+- 🗺️ **Event timing**: Features a countdown to an event — in this case a television show — so you can stay aligned with family on shared experiences.

 ## How to Use
 - **Clone the repository**: